ministryofjustice/staff-infrastructure-certificate-services/README.md

 This project contains the Terraform code to build the Ministry of Justice's infrastructure to host PKI certificates servers.

-The Terraform in this repository serves 2 purposes:

-`TODO: this may be incorrect`

-- Bootstrapping of the Development, Pre-production and Production environments on AWS.
-- Creating the infrastructure for the log-shipping platform.

-The Terraform in this repository can be run in 3 different contexts:
+The Terraform in this repository can be run in 2 different contexts:

-- Your own machine for bootstrapping AWS. `TODO: may need to remove this line`
-- By releasing features through the CodePipeline in the Shared Services Account (by pushing your changes to the `main` branch).
+1. By releasing features through the CodePipeline in the Shared Services Account (by pushing your changes to the `main` branch).
-- Your own Terraform Workspace in the AWS Dev account for testing changes in an isolated workspace (further instructions below).
+1. Your own Terraform Workspace in the AWS Dev account for testing changes in an isolated workspace (further instructions below).

 If you would like to understand how the pipeline that runs the Terraform in this repository works, you can find the code used to build the pipeline [here](https://github.com/ministryofjustice/pttp-shared-services-infrastructure).